Create an agent conversation

 system_prompt which is fixed at conversation creation time.

-For mcp_servers and client_tools, overrides replace the whole list, not
+For mcp_servers and tools, overrides replace the whole list, not individual

-individual entries.
-There is no per-server or per-tool merge — set the complete
+entries.
+There is no per-server or per-tool merge — set the complete catalog you want

 Monotonic per-conversation counter, bumped by 1 (or more) every time a successful run appends messages.
 Two roles:

-conversation's current head; if it doesn't match at run-creation time, you get a
+POST .../runs— setexpected_versionto the conversation's current head; if it doesn't match at run-creation time, you get a Version Conflict (HTTP 409).

 GET /agents/conversations/{id} rather than caching a value from earlier.